How to get home safely in Seoul

 Luckily, Seoul has many safe options after a late night of partying.
-Here are some options that’ll get you home or find you somewhere to stay, from the cheapest to the most expensive.
+Here are some options that’ll get you home or find you somewhere to stay in Seoul, from the cheapest to the most expensive.

 Generally, the subway in Seoul closes around 12 am or 12:30 am, depending on where you are.
 If you know you don’t want to stay out late in advance, you should plan your trip using the Seoul subway app and try to catch the last train.

 Not interested in partying the night away?
-There are also plenty of bars, restaurants and even PC rooms that are open 24 hours.
+There are also plenty of bars, restaurants and even PC rooms (which also serve food) that are open 24 hours.

 Seoul has a great bus system which runs during the day.
 But did you know that there are also plenty of night buses?